 While snow is most commonly blamed for creating travel and visibility challenges, it can also cause damage to homes and buildings due to the weight of the buildup.
-During this especially snowy season, we have seen more facilities impacted by snow and ice accumulation than is typical.
+During this unusual year, the risk of significant damage has increased since more properties are sitting vacant or have limited occupants.

-With more snow forecasted later this week, the potential for additional issues has increased.
+As NOAA indicates, February and March continue to have the potential for heavy snowfalls due to the intersection of hot and cold temperatures.
+The potential for heavy snow continues into April for select parts of the country.
 The Hays Property Claims team has assembled a quick overview of warning signs of property damage following a winter storm, as well as what you should do about it.

 Warning Signs of Damage/Collapse Following a Winter Storm:

 - Bowing, sagging, cracking or fractured trusses/purlins are a likely warning sign of overloading.

 - Fresh cracking in plaster or drywall may suggest shifting or movement of framing members.

 - Doors can suddenly become out of plumb or no longer properly shut.

 These issues can also impact buildings in other regions of the country with a more moderate snow pack.
 Building codes are often not designed to carry the same snow loads that are anticipated in colder climates.
 Older buildings are especially susceptible due to less stringent building codes in effect at the time of construction or aging building materials.